'Pupils say they feel safe in school. They know there are lots of adults to support

 All staff receive regular training on Child Protection.

 Our Child Protection Policy is on our website and can be downloaded, it is also available by request from the School Office.
 Miss Parker is the Designated Child Protection Officer.
-Mrs Teal and Mrs Vento are the Deputy Designated Officers.
+Mrs. Fagan and Mrs. Teal are the Deputy Designated Officers.

-There is also a named Governor for Child Protection, Mrs Pat Stockdale.
+There is also a named Governor for Child Protection, Mrs. Karen Naik.
 We work together with other services for children and families to support the needs of children with the aim of protecting them from harm.

 As you know high standards of behaviour are expected in school.
 However, as we all know children do fall out from time to time!
-Mrs Battersby, our Learning Mentor, is here to mediate and help resolve any issues.
-Rest assured that we would contact you if behaviour is a problem.
-We remind the children frequently about our high expectations and of the school rules, which they understand are there to keep them safe.
+Mrs. Battersby, our Learning Mentor and Miss Shackel, our Mental Health Champion are here to mediate and help resolve any issues.
+Rest assured that we would contact you if behaviour becomes a concern.
+We remind the children frequently about our high expectations and of the school's restorative approach.
+All staff help children to understand our three school rules which are there to keep them safe and happy.

-When a child is absent unexpectedly, the class teacher will record the absence in the register, and if no telephone call is received by 9.30am then office staff, will endeavour to contact a parent/carer.
+When a child is absent unexpectedly, and if no telephone call is received by 9.05am then office staff, will endeavour to contact a parent/carer.
 This is to safeguard the child as the parent/carer may be unaware they are not in school.
-Mrs Gadd monitors children’s attendance on a daily basis and notable absences or patterns of absences are followed up by her and in more serious cases, Bradford Council’s Attendance Strategy Team.
+Mrs. Gadd monitors children’s attendance on a daily basis and notable absences or patterns of absences are followed up by her and Miss Parker and in more serious cases, Bradford Council’s Attendance Safeguarding Team.
+Staff may also conduct home visits as part of these attendance and safeguarding procedures.

 Health and Safety